turingschool/front-end-curriculum/lessons/build-tools.md

 ## Additional Loaders

 Webpack can transpile assets during the build process.
 An example of this is if we want to write in SCSS.
 The browser can only run CSS, so we have to convert our assets for the browser.
+For now, we'll use plain old CSS.
+Don't worry about SCSS!

 Webpack handles this using _loaders_.
 There are many loaders on npm.
 We'll discuss just a few of them.